helsbels-del/Boss-Brain/README.md

 For the clear_screen function, the code I initially used only works on windows using the imported os library.
 I then changed this to a method where effectively, a number of blank lines are inserted to give the illusion of a new page at the stat of each section.
 This works well across all platforms.

+I decided to add a bonus level where the player gets to guess a code word.